 Richard Pursey – SafeToNet

-Along with his family, Richard Pursey family is the founder of SafeToNet, a cybersecurity company that utilises artificial intelligence to keep children safe online.
+Along with his family, Richard Pursey is the founder of SafeToNet, a cybersecurity company that utilises artificial intelligence to keep children safe online.
 It tackles issues such as cyberbullying, grooming and sextortion.
 SafeToNet also gives real-time guidance to both child and parental users, whilst providing feedback and insights to parents without them having to ‘snoop’.

 Joachim Horn – SAM Labs